The unreasonable effectiveness of Nonstandard Analysis: Main results II: Reverse Mathematics 241

 Next, we establish the remaining implication $\PST_{\ns}\di \Paai$.
 First, assume $\paai$ and fix standard $f$ such that $(\exists g^{1})(\forall x^{0})f(\overline{g}x)=0$ and define: \be \sigma\in T_{0}\asa (\forall i<|\sigma|/2)(f(\sigma(0)*\sigma(2)*\dots \sigma(2i))=0). \ee By assumption, the tree $T_{0}$ has uncountably many paths (in the internal sense of the antecedent of $\PST_{\ns}$), and we may conclude the existence of a standard non-empty subtree $P_{0}=(P_{0}', p_{0}')$.
 The definition of perfect subtree for $P_{0}'$ is \be (\forall \sigma \in P_{0}')(\exists \tau_{1}, \tau_{2}\in P_{0}')[\sigma\subseteq \tau_{1}\wedge \sigma\subseteq \tau_{2}\wedge \tau_{1}, \tau_{2} \textup{ are incompatible}], \ee where `incompatible' means that neither sequence is an extension of the other.
 Note that the formula in square brackets in \eqref{nonrobustbelow} is quantifier-free.
 We obtain \be (\forall^{\st} \sigma \in P_{0}')(\exists^{\st} \tau_{1}, \tau_{2}\in P_{0}')(\sigma\subseteq \tau_{1}\wedge \sigma\subseteq \tau_{2}\wedge \tau_{1}, \tau_{2} \textup{ are incompatible}), \ee using $\paai$ due to the standardness of $P_{0}'$.
 Since $p_{0}'\in P_{0}'$ and $p_{0}'$ is standard, \eqref{klonk} implies that there is a standard sequence $g_{0}$ such that $(\forall^{\st} x^{0})(\overline{g_{0}}x\in P_{0}')$.
 By the definition of $T_{0}$, we obtain that $(\exists^{\st} g^{1})(\forall^{\st} x^{0})f(\overline{g}x)=0$.
 Hence, we have obtained $\Paai$ assuming $\paai$, and we now show that the latter is also implied by $\PST_{\ns}$.
 To this end, fix standard $h^{1}$ and suppose $(\exists n)h(n)\ne0$.
 Define $f(\sigma)=0$ iff $h(\sigma(0))\ne0$ and note that $(\exists g^{1})(\forall x^{0})f(\overline{g}x)=0$.
 We again consider $T_{0}$ and obtain a standard perfect subtree $P_{0}'$ of $T_{0}$ such that standard $p_{0}'\in P_{0}'$.
 The latter implies $(\exists^{\st}n)h(n)\ne 0$ by the definition of $f$, and $\paai$ follows.

 Finally, the implication $ \PST_{\ns}\di [\Paai~ \wedge ~\paai]$ is easily brought into the normal form in light of \eqref{noniesimpel} and \eqref{julliette}.
-Applying Corollary \ref{consresultcor} now provides a witness to $(\mu^{2})$ (as in the proof of Theorem \ref{sef}) and a finite sequence of possible witnesses for $(\mu_{1})$, and the right one can be selected by the first witness. \end{proof} It is straightforward to obtain the Herbrandisation of $\Paai\asa \PST_{\ns}$ and obtain the `equivalence' between these two as in Corollary~\ref{herken}. \begin{cor} In $\RCAo$, $(\mu_{1})\asa (\exists t^{1\di 1})\PST_{\ef}(t)$ and this equivalence is explicit. \end{cor} In light of the intimate connection between theorems concerning perfect kernels of trees and the Cantor-Bendixson theorem for Baire space (See \cite{simpson2}*{IV.1}), a version of Theorem \ref{sef2334} for the former can be obtained in a straightforward way.
+Applying Corollary \ref{consresultcor} now provides a witness to $(\mu^{2})$ (as in the proof of Theorem \ref{sef}) and a finite sequence of possible witnesses for $(\mu_{1})$, and the right one can be selected by the first witness. \end{proof} By the previous, $(\mu_{1})$ is the Herbrandisation of $\Paai$, and it is straightforward to obtain the Herbrandisation of $\Paai\asa \PST_{\ns}$ and obtain the associated `equivalence' as in Corollary~\ref{herken}. \begin{cor} In $\RCAo$, $(\mu_{1})\asa (\exists t^{1\di 1})\PST_{\ef}(t)$ and this equivalence is explicit. \end{cor} In light of the intimate connection between theorems concerning perfect kernels of trees and the Cantor-Bendixson theorem for Baire space (see \cite{simpson2}*{IV.1}), a version of Theorem \ref{sef2334} for the former can be obtained in a straightforward way.
 Another \emph{more mathematical} statement which can be treated along the same lines is \emph{every countable Abelian group is a direct sum of a divisible and a reduced group}.
 The latter is called $\DIV$ and equivalent to $\FIVE$ by \cite{simpson2}*{VI.4.1}.
-By the proof of the latter, the reverse implication is straightforward; We shall study $\DIV\di \FIVE$.
+By the proof of the latter, the reverse implication is straightforward; we shall study $\DIV\di \FIVE$.